French government calls off French rugby and soccer leagues - WHIZ News

-PARIS (AP) — The French soccer and rugby leagues will not complete their matches this season after the government called them off amid the coronavirus pandemic.
+PARIS (AP) — The French soccer and rugby leagues will not complete their matches this season after the government called them off as part of efforts to contain the coronavirus pandemic.

 France is set to come out of lockdown on May 11, but the government banned all major sporting events until September.